 The easiest decoration is by placing a whole strawberry in the middle of the tart.
 Just like the ones I often had as a child.
 Simple yet still pretty.

-- 450g Shortcrust pastry for cases - Try my Sweet Pastry recipe or use shop bought ready made pastry.
+- 450g Shortcrust pastry for cases - Try my gluten free shortcrust pastry recipe or use shop-bought ready-made pastry.

 - 500ml Double cream (Also known as Heavy cream)